Welcome back to another edition of NHL Power Rankings here at Full Press Hockey for this season.

 The Canadiens are a fun team to watch.
 The dynamic duo of Cole Caufield and Nick Suzuki is a thing of beauty.
 Montreal is in the thick of things.
 This team is exactly who we thought they were.
 It is going to be a grind and they will sneak out some wins.

-There is not much to say here except for the Ducks are really a bad team.
-It sure seems like Anaheim is tanking for Connor Bedard.
-Sure they will get wins here and there, but this is still a young team that will be a seller at the deadline.
+While the Ducks are playing better as a team it does not excuse the fact they are a bad team.
+There are signs of improvement with sneaking out wins here and there, but this is still a young team that will be a seller at the deadline.

 That does it for this edition of NHL Power Rankings… Stay Tuned more another edition of NHL Power Rankings next week.